 While the rules from the ACMA page focuses on sales and marketing type communications, there may be cases where the guidelines may not apply.

-For example, letting your patients know about an unexpected clinic closure due to weather may be considered information rather than advertising services.
+For example, letting your patients know about an unexpected practice closure due to weather may be considered information rather than advertising services.

 Other tips for Broadcast messages